FlorinTulba/Pic2Sym/doc/pages/appendix/modules/draftImprover.md

 There is also one surprising consequence of this heuristic approach:

-- *several simple aspects enabled along a few complex ones* might run **faster** than *enabling the complex aspects alone*.
+- *several simple aspects enabled along a few complex ones* might run **faster** than *enabling the complex aspects alone* when transforming an image with **rather coarse texture**.
 This is because the complex aspects can be skipped more frequently in the first case and less often in the second

+The extra management of scores (**ScoreThresholds** class) brought by the heuristic is less productive on **finely-grained** patches.
+So the skip mechanism might be disabled altogether or just adjusted to start when there are more chances to be efficient (the classes derived from **MatchAssessor**).

 Currently, the most complex **MatchAspect** is [***StructuralSimilarity***][Structural Similarity].
 It produces aesthetic results, but it is also quite slow.
 It involves several image processing operations, among which there is also *blurring*.
 The recommended blur type is the Gaussian one.
 Profiling the application demonstrated that this blur operation is really expensive.
 Starting from this observation, several alternative blur algorithms were investigated and implemented.
 Any of them can be configured to be used in [**res/varConfig.txt**][varConfig].<br>